Connect with others who understand.

 Written by Suzanne Mooney

-Hip pain from psoriatic arthritis (PsA) can be painful and interfere with daily activities — including walking, standing, and sitting.
+Hip pain from psoriatic arthritis (PsA) can interfere with daily activities, including walking, standing, and sitting.
 This, in turn, can make it difficult to work, engage in your favorite physical activities, or even enjoy sitting down to a meal with friends and family.
 Fortunately, there are some ways to manage hip pain from PsA.

-PsA is a type of inflammatory arthritis that affects around 7 percent to 30 percent of people with psoriasis.
-You can develop PsA first, but in most cases, the joint disease follows the skin condition.
-An estimated 85 percent of people with PsA also have psoriasis.
-Between 7 percent and 15 percent of people with PsA experience hip pain.
+PsA is a type of inflammatory arthritis that affects about one-third of people with psoriasis.
+In most cases, joint symptoms develop after psoriasis, but they can happen first.
+Between 7 percent and 15 percent of people with PsA have hip pain.

 1. Injections